abdur-im/data-analysis-projects/Covid_Mitigation_Measures/README.md

 ## Tools & Technologies

 - **SQL**: Used for data cleaning and manipulation.
-- **Python**:  Used for data processing and analysis with libraries like:
+- **Python**:  Used for data processing and analysis with libraries:
   - SciPy
   - Seaborn
   - NumPy